epi-osdev/workshop/doc/code/interrupts/idt.md

 ## DATA STRUCTURES <a name="data-structures"></a>

-In the header we are defining some usefull datas.
+In the header we are defining some useful datas.
 The first one that we can see is the:
 ```c
 #define MAX_IDT_ENTRIES 256
 ```